frnmst/automated-tasks/README.md

     # chmod +x ./prepare_environment.sh && ./prepare_environment.sh

+This script also copies `./deploy.py`.

 #### Deploy

-The `./deploy.py` script copies the systemd unit files from `/home/jobs` to the appropriate directories.
+The `./deploy.py` script copies the systemd unit files from the services by-user directory to the appropriate systemd directory.
+It also start and enables the newly copied systemd timer files.
+If a timer file is not available, the service file is enabled and started instead.

-TODO
+If needed, edit the hard-coded `SRC_DIR` variable in the script.

 #### Automated tasks scripts